oguz-duman/grading/README.md

 3. **Program Flow**

-    When the program starts, the following steps are performed:
+    When the application starts, the following steps are performed:
     <br>
     <br>